socialize/socialize-sdk-android/sdk/doc/sphinx/source/facebook_adv.rst

 From v2.3 onwards Socialize supports Facebook "like" Open Graph actions.
 This means that when a user executes a "like" on Socialize and elects to share this on Facebook it can be posted as an "Open Graph Like" in the user's Facebook Activity stream.

-This default behavior can be enabled via configuration in your **socialize.properties** file
+This behavior can be enabled via configuration in your **socialize.properties** file

 .. literalinclude:: snippets/props_fb_like.txt
    :language: properties